Smart Investing: Why "Location" Means Something Different for Off-Grid

 The consequences of these oversights are "Stranded Assets."
 We see this frequently in the high desert: beautiful cabins abandoned because the cost of hauling water rose from $0.05 to $0.25 per gallon.
 When the cost of basic survival exceeds the local median income, the property becomes unsellable to anyone but the most niche, speculative buyer.

-Proven Strategic Frameworks
+Proven Frameworks

 To maximize ROI, you must invert the search criteria.
 Start with the "Bottom of the Pyramid"—water and energy—before looking at the house.
 Use the USDA Web Soil Survey to check for "Prime Farmland" designations.
 This isn't just for farming; high-quality soil indicates good drainage and stable foundations for outbuildings.